ONEARMY/academy/docs/business/Setup_Payment.md

 </style>

 # Set up your payment method

-## Our payment processor: Stripe

 In order to sell on the Bazar, you will have to make sure that you have your payment set up properly.
-As the standard payment processor on the Bazar, we use [Stripe](https://stripe.com/en-gb-de).
-You will need to have a Stripe Account to manage your payments, reimbursements, and invoices.
+As the standard payment processor on the Bazar, we use [Stripe](https://stripe.com/en-gb-de), and also recently added [Paypal](https://paypal.com/) as a second option.
+You will need to have at least one of those accounts to manage your payments, reimbursements, and invoices.

-Stripe is also where the Bazar fees will be collected (read more further down).
+# Stripe - Our standard payment processor

+First things first: To connect your Bazar account to Stripe, you will need a Stripe account.
-Don’t have an account already?
+Don’t have one already?
 [Set up your Stripe account.](https://dashboard.stripe.com/register)

 - Creating an account is free
 - You need to have a registered organisation in a Stripe supported country [country](https://stripe.com/global)